claucece/Secure-Messaging-Summit/README.md

 * [Erica Portnoy](https://www.eff.org/about/staff/erica-portnoy) from EFF
 * [Glacier Kwong](https://en.wikipedia.org/wiki/Glacier_Kwong) from Keyboard Freedom

-Expect the topics to be talk on the panel to be published soon.
+Expect the topics to be talked on the panel to be published soon.

 There are many great people in this area, and we're sorry we can't invite all of